-We explain why you need to prune in winter and provide our tips on doing it.
+We explain why you need to prune in winter and share tips on the best techniques, below.

 Having established a framework, the object of pruning is to persuade the plants to maximise fruiting.
 This differs with various types of fruiting plant.
 With apples, you prune to promote fruiting spurs, with pears you open up the trees to ripen the wood.

 When shrubs or trees are newly planted it's important to encourage formation of a good root system.
 New shrubs should be cut back to a few buds so that the plant can devote its energy to putting down roots in the first season.
 New fruit bushes should be thinned to just three branches.
 Newly planted trees should be pruned to reduce the 'sail' effect of top growth, preventing wind-rock.